ezrc2/contextual-chatbot/README.md

 # contextual-chatbot

-Simple intent-based chatbot using a feed-forward neural network implemented with Pytorch.
+Intent-based chatbot using a feed-forward neural network implemented with PyTorch.

 **To train:**
 ```